Night of Champions (2023)

-The 2023 Night of Champions was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It was the 10th Night of Champions and took place on Saturday, May 27, 2023, at the Jeddah Super Dome in Jeddah, Saudi Arabia, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+The 2023 Night of Champions was a professional wrestling premium live event produced by the American company WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 10th Night of Champions and took place on May 27, 2023, at the Jeddah Super Dome in Jeddah, Saudi Arabia.
 This was the first Night of Champions held since 2015, and also the first Night of Champions to take place on a Saturday and the first held in Saudi Arabia, subsequently making it the ninth event that WWE held in the country under a 10-year partnership in support of Saudi Vision 2030.

 The event was originally announced to be held as an event titled "King and Queen of the Ring", which would have revived the King of the Ring event series but with a rebranding, however, WWE decided to instead revive Night of Champions; King and Queen of the Ring would get rescheduled for 2024 at the same venue.
 This was the first Night of Champions held following the reintroduction of the brand split in July 2016 and the first to livestream on Peacock after the American version of the WWE Network merged under Peacock in March 2021.
 The event also replaced the previously annual Hell in a Cell event.
+This was also the first Night of Champions to be branded as a "premium live event", a term the company introduced at the start of 2022 to refer to its events airing on traditional pay-per-view and via WWE's livestreaming platforms.